usfsoar/irec-avionics-payload-pcb/git_instructions.md

 # How to contribute using Git and GitHub

+## Step 0: Be a member of the SOAR GitHub Team
+If you are not a member already message Madison Kozee or Ian Sanders on Slack.

 ## Step 1: Download Git
 Go [here](https://www.git-scm.com/downloads) and download the version for your OS.
 If on Linux use your distros package manager.